-- Fuel must be clean-free from water, dirt, and organic material. - Change the fuel filter on a regular basis and when contamination is suspected or found in the fuel. - The fuel injection system is pressurized.
-Do not attempt to service this fuel system.
-Contact your Walker dealer or authorized Kohler service dealer for work on the fuel system.
+- Fuel must be clean-free from water, dirt, and organic material. - Change the fuel filter on a regular basis and when contamination is suspected or found in the fuel.

 Starting/Stopping

 - Start engine with the throttle advanced off idle (1/4 to 1/2 throttle).
 This will aid starting, especially in cold weather. - Keep the battery fully charged. - Match crankcase oil viscosity to the ambient temperature, allowing the engine to crank faster and start easier. - Allow engine to run at idle for a few seconds before stopping engine to avoid run-on or backfiring.